milvus-io/milvus/docs/design_docs/segcore/segment_sealed.md

 # SegmentSealedImpl internal data definition
 1. `row_count_opt_`:
    1. Fill row count when load the first entity
-   2. All the other column loaded must match the same row count
+   2. All the other columns loaded must match the same row count
 3. `xxx_ready_bitset_` & `system_ready_count_`
    1. Used to record whether the corresponding column is loaded.
 Bitset corresponds to FieldOffset
-   2. Query is executable If and only if the following conditions are met:
+   2. Query is executable if and only if the following conditions are met:
       1. system_ready_count_ == 2， which means all the system columns' RowId/Timestamp are loaded
       2. The scalar columns involved in the query has been loaded
       3. For the vector columns involved in the query, either the original data or the index is loaded